Course Introduction to Programming

 }

 When the program reaches this structure, it will check if the statement/condition contained within the parentheses is true.
-If it is, then the code contained within the braces will be executed.
-Otherwise, this code will be ignored and the program will follow its execution after the braces.
+If it is, then the code contained within the curly braces will be executed.
+Otherwise, this code will be ignored and the program will continue its execution after the curly braces.

 Example: